phalcon/documentation/docs/controllers.md

 Using this technique, we ensure that all input is properly sanitized and defaults are set.

 The response object is not called directly in most cases, rather it is built gradually or attached to the `afterDispatch` event.
-If for instance we need to send JSON back to the user as a result of an AJAX request, we can do so directly in the action, interacting with the response:
+If for instance, we need to send JSON back to the user as a result of an AJAX request, we can do so directly in the action, interacting with the response:

 ```php
 <?php